 Back in 1996, I was into music, but I really wasn’t into Jay-Z’s music.
-Jay-Z was in that second tier rap category to me: He wasn’t as interesting as Tupac, wasn’t quite as wise as Nas, and lyrically couldn’t compete with Biggie — For me, Jay-Z was in that tier right above Busta Rhymes.
+To me, Jay-Z was in that second tier rap category: He wasn’t as interesting as Tupac, wasn’t quite as wise as Nas, and lyrically, he couldn’t compete with Biggie.

 Fast forward a couple years later…

-I listened to this album, and realized to myself that this guy put out a classic in 96!
-As much as I didn’t appreciate it in the past, it has become one of my favorite albums, presently.
-Today, I give you my top 5 songs from the album, and give you my final rating below.
+I listened to “Reasonable Doubt” again, and realized to myself that this guy put out a classic in 96!
+As much as I didn’t appreciate it in the past, it has become one of my favorite albums.
+Today, I give you my top 5 songs from the project, and give you my final rating below.

 5. POLITICS AS USUAL (5/5)

-This is a very smooth song, yet Jay is talking about killing throughout (Only Jay can make killing sound smooth).
+“Politics As Usual” is a very smooth song, yet Jay is talking about killing throughout it (Only Jay can make killing sound smooth).

 4. CAN’T KNOCK THE HUSTLE (5/5)

 ‘Can’t Knock The Hustle’ is Jay-Z bringing to life the idea that a hustler can be sly, slick, and braggadocios.
 At the time, there wasn’t many young black men living this type of lifestyle, so to hear it from one of the few was inspiring.

 The track starts off with a fake ass Scarface guy talking about how ruthless Jay-Z is, then goes to Mary J. Blige passionately singing about Jay’s hustling ways.
 You know what’s scary about Mary J. Blige?
 She sounds exactly the same since 1996!

-Of course Jay-Z kills each verse thoroughly.
-With the beat being smooth, he flows even smoother; It almost sounds like he isn’t trying at all!
+Of course Jay-Z kills each of his verses thoroughly.
+With the beat being smooth, he flows even smoother.
+It almost sounds like he isn’t trying at all.

 3. D’EVILS (5/5)